 Before implants, denture wearers would suffer.
-Chewing efficiency was about 10% of normal and there are a number of unpleasant side-effects associated with traditional dentures.
-In fact, lower-dentures are the reason dental implants were invented.
+Chewing efficiency was about 10% of normal, and there are several unpleasant side effects associated with traditional dentures.
+In fact, lower dentures are the reason dental implants were invented.

 Whether you wear partial dentures or a full denture, dental implants could be a solution to your problem.
-Dental implants improve the support, retention and stability of a full or partial denture reducing the slip and movement while speaking or eating.
+Dental implants improve a full or partial denture’s support, retention, and stability, reducing the slip and movement while speaking or eating.
 Many people complain of the fact that their denture doesn’t feel good or it moves too much.
-With implants you can be more confident and comfortable while wearing your denture.
-When you bite down you will find the implants will hold your denture in place and it won’t rub your gums as much or push down on your gums causing less sore spots and making it easier and even possible to eat food you thought you could never eat.
+With implants, you can be more confident and comfortable while wearing your denture.
+When you bite down, you will find the implants will hold your denture in place, and it won’t rub your gums as much or push down on your gums, causing fewer sore spots and making it easier and even possible to eat food you thought you could never eat.

 You may ask, “What does bone lose mean to me?”
-Because bone supports the teeth, gums (and implants) it is critical to the long term satisfaction.
+Because bone supports the teeth, gums (and implants), it is critical to long-term satisfaction.
 When a tooth or teeth are lost, bone loss also occurs.
-Over time a toothless jaw battered by a denture has substantial bone loss.
+Over time a toothless jaw battered by a denture has a substantial bone loss.
 Dental implants, like teeth, conserve your jawbone.
-If possible it is advised that dental implants be placed, as soon as possible, to avoid excessive bone loss.
+If possible, it is advised that dental implants be placed as soon as possible to avoid excessive bone loss.
 Dental implants are artificial teeth roots.
-Depending on the number and location of the implants, you could have a bridge or you could have your denture “snap” onto the implants.
+Depending on the implants’ number and location, you could have a bridge, or you could have your denture “snap” onto the implants.

-There are a number of different dental attachments on the market at this point.
+There are several different dental attachments on the market at this point.
 One of the more popular is called the Locator by (Zest Anchors).
-This “Locator” is an easy connection and there are many options which patients appreciate.
-Maintenance is extremely easy.
+This “Locator” is an easy connection, and there are many options that patients appreciate.
+Maintenance is straightforward.
 The dentist can switch the attachments to give you a tighter fit or looser as needed in a matter of minutes.
-Replacement of these little inserts is lower in cost because of the ease of use and the versatility of the parts.
+The replacement of these little inserts is lower in cost because of the ease of use and the parts’ versatility.

-Over the last few years there have been advances in mini implant design which makes it possible for those that could not have implants in the past.
-These innovations also have had an effect on lowering the cost of mini implants.
+Over the last few years, there have been advances in mini-implant design, making it possible for those who could not have implants in the past.
+These innovations also have affected lowering the cost of mini implants.
 Another quality of the mini implant is the conservative minimally invasive surgical technique.
-In the past the mini implant only had a ball attachment on it but the newer “mini’s” have the Locator attachment too.
-If you are going to invest in mini implants please make sure you use the newer technology and use the Locators and not the ball attachments.
+In the past, the mini implant only had a ball attachment on it but the newer “mini’s” have the Locator attachment too.
+If you invest in mini implants, please make sure you use the newer technology and use the Locators and not the ball attachments.